The Supported Decision-Making Bill

 On February 2, 2021, Senator Joe Gruters and Representative Allison Tant filed companion Supported Decision-Making (SDM) bills in the Senate and House.

 Many people, including the Florida Public Guardian Coalition and the Public Interest Law Section of the Florida Bar, expressed their support.
 We had great conversations with legislators and are looking forward to reintroducing the bills in the 2022 Legislative Session.

-SDM4FL is currently working with the bills' sponsors and garnering support from voters, stakeholders, and other legislators.
+SDM4FL is currently working with legislators and garnering support from

 Read the bills and the reasons why we need them!

 Supported Decision-Making (SDM) is an alternative to guardianship that allows an adult with a disability ("decision-maker") to appoint people they trust ("supporters") to support them in making their own decisions.

 A Supported Decision-Making Law will clarify Florida's existing guardianship law and facilitate compliance.
 Florida’s guardianship law requires there be no least restrictive alternative before appointing a guardian.
 But the law does not provide a meaningful alternative.
 The proposed law lists alternatives to guardianship and will ensure judges have the information they need to protect people with disabilities.

 Judges and court staff do not have the resources to handle the multiple thousands of guardianship cases currently active.
 Meanwhile, the state’s elderly population continues to grow.
 In the 2017-2018 fiscal year alone, 7,317 new guardianship-related cases were filed.
 SDM keeps people out of the system, allowing courts to focus on cases where guardianship is truly needed and on catching bad actors.